-While researching about bathroom renovations, knowing about basic standard bathroom dimensions e.g. the size of a standard bathtub and space toilet can help you plan your renovation effectively.
-You will need an understanding of the amount of space needed and how much you will have left after the renovation.
+While researching about bathroom renovations, knowing about basic standard bathroom dimensions, e.g., the size of a standard bathtub, bathroom vanity, and space toilet can help you plan your renovation efficiently.
+You will need an understanding of the amount of space required and how much you will have left after the restoration.

 6. Plan the right height for your sink

 Although countertops range between 32 and 34 inches off the floor, you need to have the right height for your sink for easy brushing or washing your hands.
-You will therefore need to consider how the sink will vary from the counter’s top height to make the right decision.
-To make this decision, you will also need to consider your height for easy accessibility.
+You will, therefore, need to consider how the pan will vary from the counter’s top height to make the right decision.
+To make this decision, you will also need to find your height for easy accessibility.

 7. Consider having a corner sink

-If you have a small bathroom, you can have your sink in one of the corners to free up some space.
-The decision of putting your sink in a corner can also be determined by how your entry or shower doors swing open.
-The sink may be hindering easy movement in your bathroom and since you cannot remove the doors, moving the sink to a corner is the ideal choice.
+If you have a small bathroom, you can have your tub in one of the corners to free up some space.
+The decision of putting your pan at an angle can also be determined by how your entry or shower doors swing open.
+The sink may be hindering natural movement in your bathroom and since you cannot remove the doors, moving the sink to a corner is the ideal choice.

 8. Consider having a tiny tub

-You can have a shower and/or a bathtub in your bathroom.
-However, if you have a small bathroom, you can get a small bathtub to economize on the available space.
-Due to most bathrooms being small, most companies have started manufacturing tiny bathtubs to meet the needs.
+You can have a shower and a bathtub in your bathroom.
+However, if you have a small bathroom, you can get a small bath to economize in the available space.
+Due to most bathrooms being short, most companies have started manufacturing small bathtubs to meet the needs.

 9. Choose the right vanity